VirusTotal/gyp/README.md

 # go-yara-parser

 `go-yara-parser` is a Go library for manipulating YARA rulesets.
-Its key feature is that it uses the same grammar and lexer files as the original libyara to ensure that lexing and parsing work exactly like YARA.
-The grammar and lexer files have been modified to fill Go data structures for ruleset manipulation instead of compiling rulesets for data matching.
+It uses the same grammar and lexer files as the original libyara to ensure that lexing and parsing work exactly like YARA.
+The grammar and lexer files have been modified to fill protocol buffers (PB) messages for ruleset manipulation instead of compiling rulesets for data matching.

 Using `go-yara-parser`, one will be able to read YARA rulesets to programatically change metadata, rule names, rule modifiers, tags, strings, conditions and more.

-The ability to serialize rulesets to JSON for rule manipulation in other languages is provided with the `y2j` tool.
+Encoding rulesets as PB messages enable their manipulation in other languages.
+Additionally, the `y2j` tool is provided for serializing rulesets to JSON.
 Similarly, `j2y` provides JSON-to-YARA conversion, but do see __Limitations__ below.

 ## `y2j` Usage